sudakovcom/image_processor/README.md

 # Image processor

-An application for applying different fulters for .bmp pictires.
+An application writen on C++ for applying different fulters for .bmp pictures.

 ### instructions: